-As a member of the Canadian Autism Spectrum Disorders Alliance (CASDA) since 2015, national leadership summit for children and people with Autism Spectrum Disorders (ASD), Dr. Hébert wishes to share with you a brief summary of the situation for Canadians who have an ASD (French text only).
+As a member of the Canadian Autism Spectrum Disorders Alliance (CASDA) since 2015, national leadership summit for children and people with Autism Spectrum Disorders (ASD), our organisation wishes to share with you a brief summary of the situation for Canadians who have an ASD (French text only).

 During a 2012 rally in Montreal Quebec, to increase public awareness about the growing needs of people with autism spectrum disorders (ASD), Dr. Hébert Lillace proposes national policy change to resolve the pervasive concerns about wait times in Canada.
 The Individuals with Disabilities Education Act (IDEA) in the U.S.A. is a policy to consider for the protection of the rights of our infants and toddlers with ASD.